Cash dash divides Democrats' top tier from the pack

 President Donald Trump, who has not yet reported his first-quarter totals for 2019, raised $67.5 million for his re-election campaign last year, a figure that does not include money collected by outside groups dedicated to assisting his campaign.

 Most of the Democratic field has yet to announce first-quarter fundraising numbers, including Booker, Gillibrand, Sens.
-Elizabeth Warren and Amy Klobuchar of Massachusetts and Minnesota, respectively and former HUD Secretary Julian Castro.
+Elizabeth Warren of Massachusetts and Amy Klobuchar of Minnesota, and former HUD Secretary Julián Castro.

 After Buttigieg, Harris and Sanders had revealed their totals, Zimmerman said, "you know who the three are who are proudest of their numbers."